-We have around 80 PhD students and 20 Master's students in the School who make it a fun and vibrant atmosphere for research.
+We have around 80 PhD students and 20 Master's students in the School who help create a vibrant atmosphere for research.

 Our staff regularly publish and contribute to peer-reviewed journals.

 We work with a number of research centres and institutes.
 The School hosts the MacDiarmid Institute for Advanced Materials and Nanotechnology.
-Named after our School's most famous graduate, the late Professor Alan MacDiarmid who was co-winner of the Nobel Prize in Chemistry for 2000 for his work on conducting polymers, it is New Zealand's only Centre of Research Excellence in the physical sciences.
+The Institute is named after our School's most famous graduate, the late Professor Alan MacDiarmid.
+He was a co-winner of the Nobel Prize in Chemistry in 2000 for his work on conducting polymers.
+The MacDiarmid Institute is New Zealand's only Centre of Research Excellence in the physical sciences.

 We have close ties with the University’s Ferrier Research Institute and Paihau—Robinson Research Institute, which offer opportunities for chemistry and physics postgraduate study.
 Other students are hosted by the Malaghan Institute of Medical Research on our Kelburn campus.
 We also collaborate on research with Callaghan Innovation, GNS Science, and NIWA in the Wellington region.
 These organisations add breadth and practical experience to the opportunities available for students.